huggingface/hub-docs/docs/hub/unity-sentis.md

 # Using Sentis Models from Hugging Face

-[Unity Sentis](https://unity.com/products/sentis) is the inference engine which runs on Unity 2023 or above.
+[Unity Sentis](https://unity.com/products/sentis) is the inference engine that runs on Unity 2023 or above.

 ## Exploring Sentis Models in the Hub
 You will find `unity-sentis` models by filtering at the left of the [models page](https://huggingface.co/models?library=unity-sentis).